jdc20181/WebDesign1/README.md

 The course only required to cover 1900-1999 so anything of modern age e.g.  Iphone's isn't really mentioned.

 Bugs, suggestions, typos etc can be reported/sent via Github issues.

+The Site demonstrates:

+ - Web Safe Colors

+ - Responsive Design

+ - Simple UI (But stylish!)

+ - How to present information

+ - How information can be presented on a website.